Sustainable Solutions

 What is sustainable gardening, really?

-Sustainable gardening focuses on building healthy soil, reducing outside inputs (water, fertilizer, pesticides), and using systems like composting, mulching, and native planting to support long-term resilience.
+Sustainable gardening focuses on building healthy soil, reducing outside inputs, and using systems like composting, mulching, and native planting to support long-term resilience.

 What’s the easiest sustainable change to start this week?

-Start with soil protection: add a simple mulch layer (leaves, straw, or wood chips) and begin a small compost system.
+Start with soil protection and a small compost system.
 Those two steps reduce waste and improve soil faster than most people expect.

 Do I need a big yard to compost?